 Mix blackberry liquor and whiskey, there you have another drink–the Mule Skinner.
 One more popular choice: Cactus Wine, which included tequila as well as peyote tea.
 There was beer too, but unlike today, nobody expected their glass to be ice-cold; the beer was served at room temperature.

 Only a few years later, the Anti-Saloon League became one of the key drivers that paved the way for the age of prohibition.
-However, the image of the Western saloons remained iconic to American culture and has been preserved through numerous films and books.
+However, the image of Old West saloons remained iconic to American culture and has been preserved through numerous films and books.